NekesaH/NekesaH/README.md

 - 👋 Hi, I’m @NekesaH
-- 👀 I’m interested in backend development,API
+- 👀 I’m interested in backend development,API, Linux
 - 🌱 I’m currently learning  and working Django and React projects
 - 💞️ I’m looking to collaborate on Django, Fast API
 - 📫 How to reach me nekesacharity13@gmail.com